pybpod/pybpod-gui-plugin-soundcard/docs/source/usb-api.rst

     # load file and read data (we are using the numpy's fromfile method)
     wave_int = np.fromfile(sound_filename, dtype=np.int32)

+    # NOTE: As an alternative, we can generate a sound dynamically with the helper method generate_sound
+    wave_int = generate_sound(sound_filename,           # optional, if given, it will save the generated sound to the hard drive fs=96000,                 # sample rate in Hz
+                              duration=4,               # duration of the sound in seconds frequency_left=1500,      # frequency of the sinusoidal signal generated in Hz for the left channel frequency_right=1200)     # frequency of the sinusoidal signal generated in Hz for the right channel

     # send sound
     card.send_sound(wave_int,